Table of Contents

 - Bake for 35 minutes or until a tester comes out clean.

-- Allow the muffins to cool in the pan for about 10 minutes before removing as the cake has a tender moist crumb and may break if removed while it is too hot.
+- Allow the muffins to cool in the pan for about 10 minutes before removing as the muffin has a tender moist crumb and may break if removed while it is too hot.

 Want more?
 To get new recipes delivered straight to your inbox, join our club and subscribe to Tantalise My Taste Buds.